Pints, Pounds, & Pâté

 Where to eat in Fontainebleau

-We then opted for a tasty and frankly, very reasonably priced lunch at La Taverne, located close to both the bus stop and the Château, and serving the largest salads I've ever seen.
+We opted for a tasty and frankly, very reasonably priced lunch at La Taverne, located close to both the bus stop and the Château, and serving the largest salads I've ever seen.
 I'll admit that I felt very accomplished when two separate tables asked the waiter what I was eating and ordered it.
 The ultimate seal of approval in France!
-From there, we headed over to Fontainebleau, which is literally as close as it could be to the downtown - here we go!
+From there, we headed over to Fontainebleau, which is literally as close as it could be to the downtown.

 Salad at La Tavern restaurant for lunch in Fontainebleau